List of assignments

 The programming assignments are to be done individually and should represent independent, original work.
 We adhere to the Stanford and CS department Honor Code policies, and offer specific examples of its application to CS107E coursework in our course collaboration policy.

-The final project is usually done in teams of 2 or 3.
-If working in a team, all partners are expected to contribute equally to the effort.
+The final project is usually done in teams of 2, and sometimes 3.
+All team members are expected to contribute equally to the effort.

 How are assignments structured?